Come chat with us and we will get back to you as soon as possible!

 sudo systemctl restart mongod

-sudo ufw allow from your_local_ip to any port 27017
+sudo ufw allow from your_local_ip_address to any port 27017

-This ensures the firewall only accepts connections from the specified IP.
+This means the firewall will only accept connections from the specified IP address and block all others.

 Conclusion

-MongoDB is a popular free, open-source NoSQL database system for large-scale websites and applications.
-Its flexible schema makes it more scalable than SQL.
+MongoDB is a popular free and open-source NoSQL database management system for large-scale websites or applications.
+Since it doesn't use a fixed schematic structure to store data, it is more flexible and scalable than SQL.

-Install MongoDB: Import the official repository key with GnuPG and cURL, create the list file, and install via APT.
+1. Install MongoDB: Import the official MongoDB repository key using GnuPG and cURL.
+Create the list file and install it using the APT package manager.